 Credit Unions Pay Price for Wendy's Data Breach

-“The current system is broken—retailers experience a breach and months go by without any notice to credit unions of which cards are compromised which results in spikes in fraud losses—and once again local credit unions are left holding the bag,” MCUL CEO Dave Adams said.
+“The current system is broken—retailers big and small experience a breach and months go by without any notice to credit unions of which cards are compromised which results in a spike in fraud losses—and once again local credit unions are left holding the bag,” MCUL CEO Dave Adams said.
 “Again, we call on lawmakers and regulators to use their full authority to ensure both retailers and card network companies are doing their part to protect customer’s information instead of leaving credit unions to continually shoulder the burden.”

 According to Wendy’s,® malware has been discovered on some franchise restaurants' POS systems.
 The company is still investigating the total number of locations impacted.